rustdelhi/llm-writer/README.md

 ### Introduction

-This project is a demonstration of a Large Language Model (LLM) chatbot built using Rust and the Axum web framework.
+This project is a demonstration of a Large Language Model (LLM) writer built using Rust and the Axum web framework.
 It showcases the capabilities of Large Language Models in natural language understanding and generation.

 ### What is LLM (Large Language Model)?